infinitespace-studios/MauiAndroidAssetPackExample/README.md

 ```

 NOTE: Feature references should ALSO have the `ReferenceOutputAssembly` set to false.
 This
-stops the Xamarin.Android packaging system from including it in the base package.
+stops the .net packaging system from referencing the "fake" assembly which might be produced
+in the feature project.

 The `PackageAssets` target will run for each "feature" project.
 It is responsible for
 using `aapt2` to package up the files in the `Assets` folder (including subdirectories)